stormlovetao/eQTLQC/README.md

 ### Normalization and covariates adjustment
 In eQTLQC, we use SVA to adjust the known and hidden covariates.
 To be specified, we use the *combat* function in SVA to adjust the batch effects, and use the *fsva* function to adjust other known covariates and latent covariates.

+Covariates file format requirements: columns should be sperated by tab.
+The first column should be sample's ID which should be consistant with sample ID in expression data. "sex" and "batch" are two reserved covariate column names, which will be used in gender-mismatch check and adjusting batch effects respectively.
+Other covariates could be named arbitrarily.
+Sex, batch and other covariates in string will be treated as factors, and other covariates in numbers will be treated as numeric.

 | Keys| Mandatory/optional| Defaults|  Remarks  |
 | ----| -----              | -----   |  ---      |